claughlin-r7/projectDotFiles/README.md

 One of the most standard and well known linters, it will handle a lot of conventions in the code.
 The list of config options can be seen [here](http://jshint.com/docs/options/).
 [Grunt](https://github.com/gruntjs/grunt-contrib-jshint) and [Gulp](https://github.com/spalger/gulp-jshint) tasks are available.

+### Release process
+Grunt can be used to release the project, the `grunt release` task can be used to bump the verion number add a version banner to the dot files and push the changes to git.